ICCS-NextSim/run-on-docker/README.md

 docker run --rm -it nextsim bash which nextsim.exec

+You can use the input files in folder "data_noatm" to run your expt.
+Copy or move data_noatm to your home directory as "data" and delete/move somewhere else for double checking later

+mv data_noatm $HOME/data
+rm data_noatm/outputs/*

 # nextsim searches for mesh in $NEXTSIM_MESH_DIR, (/mesh by default)
 # meshes, config files and output files are in the same dir on the host
 # run container and mount $HOME/data as two dirs: